 Intra-group transactions; unrealised internal margins; and internal receivables, liabilities, and dividend payments are eliminated on consolidation.
 The distribution of profit for the financial year to the shareholders of the parent company and to the non-controlling interests is presented in the income statement.
 On the balance sheet, the non-controlling interest is included in the total equity of the Group.

-Unrealised gains arising in connection with business and fixed asset transactions between the Group and associates or joint ventures are eliminated in proportion to the holding.
+Unrealised gains arising in connection with business and fixed asset transactions between the Group and joint ventures are eliminated in proportion to the holding.
 The eliminated gain is recognised through profit or loss as it is realised.

 Reported segment information is based on internal segment reporting to the chief operating decision maker.
 Lemminkäinen Group’s chief operating decision maker is the President and CEO of Lemminkäinen Corporation.
 Internal segment reporting to the management covers net sales, depreciation, operating profit, and as assets fixed assets, inventories, and trade receivables.
 The figures reported to the management are accurate to the nearest EUR 1,000.